Mercateo/spring-junit5-embed-redisson/README.md

 	</dependency>
 ```

-to your pom.xml and create a SpringBoot Redisson Test like this:
+to your pom.xml and create a SpringBootRedissonTest like this:

 ```
+	// look ma, no RunWith
 	@SpringBootRedissonTest // provides the extensions
 	public class RedissonTest {